-Some housecleaning and home preventative maintenance tasks only need to be done once or twice a year.
+December house cleaning checklist: Some tasks only need to be done once or twice a year.
 The problem is that we forget to do them once or twice a year.

-Ornament yourself this holiday season with sparkling clean jewelry so you'll sparkle at parties, too.
+Ornament yourself this holiday season with sparkling clean jewelry so you'll shine at parties, too.

 Prepare the guest room for your holiday visitors.
-Make sure you create an inviting, welcoming haven with everything your guests might need to enjoy the holidays, especially in the guest bathroom.
+Make sure you create an inviting, welcoming haven with everything your guests need to enjoy your home, family, and the holidays.

 Plan a Christmas cleaning of your front-and-center interior surfaces to ensure they sparkle - along with you - this holiday season.
-Be sure to include kitchen counters, appliances, and the all-important guest bathroom.
-And plan to check it twice before guests arrive.
+These include kitchen counters, appliances, and the all-important guest bathroom.
+And plan to check each surface, item, and room twice before guests arrive.

-To simplify your holiday gift-wrapping, set up your own present-prep center like the pros do - with everything needed in a single, well-organized area.
+To simplify holiday gift wrapping, set up your present-prep center like the pros do - with everything you'll need in a single, well-organized area.
 A gift wrap organizer can help you keep it all together - neatly.

 Stock brightly colored wrapping paper, ribbon for curling, bows, tape, scissors, tiny ornaments – anything that will add sparkle and personality to your family's holiday gifts this year.
-Get creative here - and keep it simple.
-You'll be delighted with the results and usually spend less in the process.
+Get creative here.
+You'll be delighted with the results, you'll spend less in the process.

-And when the kids are through with that task, get them to organize and label your personal family DVDs for everyone's future viewing pleasure while the relatives are in town.
+And when the kids are through organizing the holiday music, get them to create a holiday movie classics playlist for everyone's future viewing pleasure while the relatives are in town.
 Any backtalk, remind them that Santa's making a list…